Yummy Copycat Fudge Stripe Cookies

 Making the shortbread dough:

 - In a large bowl, sift in your flour and sugar.
-Mix together.
+Mix them together.

 - Next, add in the softened vegan butter, vanilla and salt.